Velocee/vlc-sdk/README.md

 #####Labeling The Data

-Your application data needs to be labeled in order to fine tune Velocee's recommendation algorithem.
+Your application data needs to be labeled in order to fine tune Velocee's recommendation algorithm.
 Any text can be used as a label.
 In order to set the current label use the SetTag method ```- (void) SetTag:(NSString *)tag```.
 Once a label is set it affects all resources until a new label is set or the application is idle for a period of time.